 - B. Percent Removal.
-The average monthly percent removal of BOD5 and TSS at Discharge Point No. 001 shall not be less than 85 percent (i.e., in each calendar month, the arithmetic mean of BOD5 and TSS, by concentration, of effluent samples collected at Monitoring Location EFF-001 as described in the MRP, shall not exceed 15 percent of the arithmetic mean of the BOD5 and TSS, by concentration, of influent samples collected at Monitoring Location INF-001 as described in the MRP at approximately the same times during the same period). - C. Enterococcus.
-At Discharge Point No. 001, the geometric mean enterococcus bacteria concentration of all samples in each calendar month shall not exceed 35 most probable number per 100 milliliters (MPN/100 mL), with compliance measured at Monitoring Location EFF-001 as described in the MRP. - D. Whole Effluent Acute Toxicity.
-Discharges at Discharge Point No. 001 shall meet the following acute toxicity limitations, with compliance measured at Monitoring Location EFF-001 as described in the MRP: - 1.
-An 11-sample median value of not less than 90 percent survival; and - 2.
-A single-sample maximum value of not less than 70 percent survival.
+The average monthly percent removal of CBOD5 and TSS at Discharge Point No. 001 shall not be less than 85 percent (i.e., in each calendar month, the arithmetic mean of CBOD5 and TSS, by concentration, of effluent samples collected at Monitoring Location EFF-001 as described in the MRP, shall not exceed 15 percent of the arithmetic mean of CBOD5 and TSS, by concentration, of influent samples collected at Monitoring Location INF-001 as described in the MRP, at approximately the same times during the same periods). - C. Total Coliform Bacteria.
+The discharge at Discharge Point No. 001 shall meet the following total coliform bacteria effluent limitations, with compliance measured at Monitoring Location EFF-001D as described in the MRP: - 1.
+The moving median most probable number per 100 milliliters (MPN/100 mL) of total coliform bacteria in five consecutive samples shall not exceed 240 MPN/100 mL; and - 2.
+No single sample shall exceed 10,000 MPN/100 mL of total coliform bacteria. - D. Enterococcus.
+The monthly geometric mean enterococci bacteria concentration at Discharge Point No. 001 shall not exceed 35 MPN/100 mL, with compliance measured at Monitoring Location EFF-001D as described in the MRP. - E. Whole Effluent Acute Toxicity.
+The discharge at Discharge Point No. 001 shall meet the following acute toxicity effluent limitations, with compliance measured at Monitoring Location EFF-001D as described in the MRP: - 1.
+Eleven-sample median of not less than 90 percent survival; and - 2.
+Eleven-sample 90th percentile of not less than 70 percent survival.